-How to Perform The Deep Squat Short Post For Increased Mobility
+How to Perform the Deep Squat Short Post for Mobility and Flexibility

 The deep squat short post is an excellent mobility and flexibility exercise that fits inside functional mobility warm up or cool down.

 It helps to improve flexibility in the posterior chain while challenging mobility through the thoracic spine and shoulders.

 Begin by assuming a deep squat position.
 If you do not yet have the flexibility to deep squat, place your heels on a small block (1-2 inches height) – this will allow you to drop into a deep squat position.
 Place the hands on the floor just in front of your knees.

 Start the movement by raising one arm straight up towards the ceiling.
 As you do this, gently push the other hand into the floor.
 In this position, aim for a straight line from the ground across the chest and into the other arm.
 Pause for a breath.